dubidub/blog/_posts/2020-03-30-a-review-of-accessible-education-resources-in-taipei-city.md

 This study then uses SNA methods and tools on the network.
 Centrality is used to identify the key nodes in the network, which may indicates the important traffic zone in the real world; similarly the edges’ betweenness centrality are measured to find the potentially busy routes; and community detection algorithm groups nodes that are densely internal-connected, offering a reference to the planning of different levels of transportation within and between communities.

 In the next part of this study, the urban transportation network will be reviewed and revised.
 Weights and directions will be defined and assigned to the nodes and edges.
 The location of the nodes will also be reviewed and updated with new coordinates so as to provide a better simulation of the real world.

+All source codes used in this post can be found on [Colab](https://colab.research.google.com/drive/1itojB5DPhePhcNLkehzAX08va5ylPQRI?usp=sharing) or my [GitHub](https://github.com/dubidub/THE-REPRESENTATION-AND-MEASUREMENTS-OF-URBAN-TRANSPORTATION-NETWORKS).